Red Sox vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- In six games as the underdog over the last 10 matchups, the Red Sox have posted a mark of 1-5.
+- The Red Sox have played as the underdog in six of their past 10 games and have gone 2-4 in those contests.

-- In their last 10 games with an over/under, the Red Sox and their opponents have combined to eclipse the total four times.
+- In their last 10 games with an over/under, the Red Sox and their opponents have combined to eclipse the total three times.

-- The Red Sox's previous 10 matchups have not had a spread posted by sportsbooks.
-Boston's past three games have finished below the set point total, and the average total during that run was 8.3.
+- Oddsmakers have yet to post a spread in any of the Red Sox's past 10 games.
+Boston's past four games have finished below the set point total, and the average total in that stretch was 8.4.

 Red Sox Betting Records & Stats

+- The Red Sox have an implied victory probability of 44.4% according to the moneyline set for this matchup.

-- Boston and its opponents have gone over the total this season in 77 of its 148 opportunities.
+- So far this season, Boston and its opponents have hit the over in 77 of its 149 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!